Hazel Keech: Personal life

 On 12 November 2015, Keech got engaged to Indian cricketer Yuvraj Singh.
 They were married on 30 November 2016.
 After marriage, Hazel adopted the name "Gurbasant Kaur", which was given to her by Sant Balvinder Singh during the wedding ceremony.
-The couple had their first child, a boy on 25 January 2022.
+The couple had their first child, a boy named Orion, on 25 January 2022.
+Their second child, a girl named Aura was born on 17 July 2023.

 Keech admitted in an interview that she survived severe depression and was suicidal in her time in India, and so she took up diploma to learn Psychotherapy to help others like her.